Jerry Iger: Comics packager

 After Eisner left the firm in 1940, Iger would continue to package comics as the S. M. Iger Studio.
+In 1945, he took on comics artist/editor Ruth Roche as a partner in the studio, with some sources claiming it then became known as the Roche-Iger Studio.

+According to Who's Who of American Comic Books, Iger was co-owner of the Canadian comics publisher Superior from 1945 to c.
+1956, and co-owner of the American publisher Ajax-Farrell with Robert W. Farrell from 1946 to 1958.
+From 1947 to 1954, the Iger Studio packaged comics for Superior, and from 1954 to 1958, it packaged material for Ajax-Farrell's titles.
+Iger served as art director for Ajax-Farrell until 1957.

-He also started the small Phoenix Features newspaper syndicate, which in the early 1950s distributed a comic strip of Mickey Spillane's Mike Hammer.
+Iger also started the small Phoenix Features newspaper syndicate, which in the early 1950s distributed a comic strip of Mickey Spillane's Mike Hammer.

+The studio operated until 1961, with Iger then moving to commercial advertising artwork.

 Later career

-Iger closed the comics studio in 1955 and served as an art director for the comic-book publisher Farrell Publications, a.k.a.
-Ajax-Farrell Publications, until 1957, whereupon he moved to commercial advertising artwork.
-He was a guest of honor at the 1974 New York Comic Art Convention, where he told a panel audience of his plans for an art show to raise money for cancer research, saying his mother had died of the disease.
+Iger was a guest of honor at the 1974 New York Comic Art Convention, where he told a panel audience of his plans for an art show to raise money for cancer research, saying his mother had died of the disease.
 By this time, he made his home in the Sunnyside neighborhood of Queens, New York City.

 Blackthorne Publishing has released three compilations of Iger-related comics: The Iger Comics Kingdom (1985); Jerry Iger's Classic Jumbo Comics; and Jerry Iger's Classic National Comics; as well as the six-issue series Jerry Iger's Golden Features (1986).